Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 The DVD is Not Always Faulty

-The first thing to realize when you’re figuring out how to fix a DVD that skips and freezes, is that it may not be a disc problem at all.
+First, it may not be a disc problem at all.
 When you see a DVD skipping, don’t throw it out right away.
-It could possibly be repaired.
-In fact, any freezing andĀ skipping might not be caused by the disc at all.
+It could be repairable.
 Often, even DVDs without visible scratches on the play side can freeze up.
-Sometimes, the DVD players themselves are to blame for this.
-So with skipping DVDs, the least wasteful approach is to find the source of the skipping, to avoid wasting money on new players or throwing away good DVDs because you thought they were bad.
+Sometimes, the DVD players themselves cause this.
+So with skipping DVDs, find the problem source.
+Thus you avoid wasting money on new players or tossing good DVDs.

-The player itself may be malfunctioning.
-Perhaps the laser that reads the digital data from those silvery, rainbow colored discs, has weakened due to age or extensive use.
-Perhaps dust has accumulated on the player’s laser lens, or maybe the player’s laser servos and the motor that spins the DVD are wearing out.
-Like DVD discs, the DVD players themselves age and gradually develop defects over time.
-In fact, they wear out at a faster rate than the media itself, and often result in playback that’s full of skips.
+The player itself may be failing.
+Why?
+Because perhaps the laser that reads the data from discs has weakened.
+This happens due to age or extensive use.
+Also, dust can accumulate on the laser lens.
+Or maybe the player’s laser servos and the motor that spins the DVD are wearing out.
+Like DVD discs, the players themselves often develop defects over time.
+In fact, they wear out at a faster rate than the media itself.
+This can result in skippy playback.

 Player and DVD Disc Incompatibilities Cause DVD Skipping and Freezing

 Finally, not every DVD player can play every DVD disc without skipping, even when nothing is technically wrong with either.
-One manufacturer’s DVDs may not be compatible with a particular DVD player, as neither DVDs nor DVD players precisely adhere to the same manufacturing standards in every possible detail.
-With these tolerances, it’s no wonder that certain DVDs just won’t play in certain DVD players without skipping.
+One manufacturer’s DVDs may not be compatible with a particular DVD player.
+Indeed, neither DVDs nor the players precisely adhere to the same standards exactly.
+With these tolerances, it’s no wonder that certain DVDs just won’t play in certain players without skipping.

 How to fix a DVD that Skips and Freezes: Clean Both Disc and Player